 The combined platform’s virtualization capabilities will also easily accommodate changing workloads, which is increasingly important in the modern ERP landscape, Thorwirth says.
 “We expect the SAP HANA systems of the future to be more volatile in terms of size than classical ERP systems,” he explains.
 “With the SAP HANA/IBM Power Systems paradigm, we don’t need to get into the data center and apply more physical memory.
 We can leverage virtualization to create large building blocks that can shrink or grow as needed depending on workloads.”

 As companies like Bosch set out on the road to digital transformation, they need to prepare for the twists and turns along the way.
-With its proven performance, built-in resiliency, and flexibility for accommodating the shifts of modern business, IBM Power Systems paired with SAP HANA is the best choice for accelerating the journey, helping enterprises reach their destinations and achieve lasting business success.
+With its proven performance, built-in resiliency, and scalability for accommodating the shifts of modern business, IBM Power Systems paired with SAP HANA is the better choice for your SAP HANA database.

-For more about SAP HANA and IBM’s Power Systems, please visit ibm.com/power/hana.
+For more about why SAP HANA runs best on IBM’s Power Systems, please visit http://ibm.com/power/saphana.